dmbarbour/wikilon/docs/CommandLine.md

 ### Block Structured Plain Text?

 Most programming languages are designed to use block-structured plain text, oriented vertically on a page or screen, as the primary development interface.
 This style of programming would enable Awelon project to take better advantage of existing tools, and would improve familiarity for potential users.

-Claw could be extended to support block structured plain text programming.

-Most likely, I'd need to introduce the conventional set of mixfix keywords (such as `if then else` and `while do`).
-As a *view*, adding keywords to Claw isn't difficult.
-For example, if we suddenly add `while` as a keyword, existing uses of that word would simply render `\{%while}` to indicate our AO word.
-There is no risk of breaking code.

-However, keywords interfere with factoring and abstraction.
-We cannot simply take the program fragment `if [cond]` and factor it into a separate word when that `if` is part of a larger `if_then_else_`.
-We cannot readily abstract the `[cond]` function when it is built into the `if_then_else_` syntax instead of provided externally.
-And it would be difficult for users to define new keywords in a first class manner, i.e. every such extension requires a change to the syntax.
-These properties conflict with my Awelon project goals.

-I imagine that Visual Claw can fulfill the role of presenting a familiar coding style more effectively and extensibly.
-For example, `[cond] [body] while_do_` could be rendered appropriately in a block-structured style via a few generic heuristics regard words with underscores (two underscores → captures two Claw elements).
-No keywords are necessary.

-I am more interested in pursuing Visual Claw for now.
-But if working easily with plain text tools in a more familiar syntax proves critical - perhaps through Filesystem in Userspace or Callback File System - it shouldn't take long to develop a set of keywords and an appropriate Claw dialect.
-(The flexibility of view-based syntax is wonderful.)
+OTOH, I'm so far reluctant to pursue this.
+While I could define some keywords, I can't help but think it would interfere with refactoring.

+Fortunately, I think Visual Claw could feasibly support richly structured programming without being too awkward about it.

 ### Named Variables and Lexical Closures